sc222rb/PartOrderPro/README.md

 - **Inventory Forecasting**: Accepts part names, year, and month as input to display AI-predicted inventory levels.
 - **Inventory Management**: Enables users to add new inventory items.

-Using BigML, 1,000 data samples were uploaded.
-After researching suitable models for inventory forecasting, the Ensemble model was selected.
+1,000 data samples were made by ChatGPT.
+After researching suitable models for inventory forecasting for this project, the Ensemble model was selected.
 ![BigML Model](img/ensemble.png)
 On the backend, parameters based on the specified year and month are sent to retrieve forecast data, which is then displayed on the frontend.
 ![BigML Inventory Forecast](img/bigmlPrediction.png)